 Cost: 100 CZK ($4)

-Letna Park is one of the best parks in Prague, one I’ve visited many times with my son to take him to one of his favourite playgrounds there.
+Letna Park is one of the best Prague parks, one I’ve visited many times with my son to take him to one of his favourite playgrounds there.
 It’s also one of the best places to go in Prague if you’re looking for a Prague panorama.
 From the top of the short, steep hill above the Vltava river you have a great view of several Prague bridges, Mala Strana and the Old Town skyline.

 From below the pavilion, you can shoot an overall view of the river, or zoom in on some of the buildings, including the magnificent spires of the Tyn church.
 Otherwise, if you’re visiting Prague in the warmer months, seek out the Letna beer garden at the opposite end of the Park for great views over the Old Town.
 It’s one of the top bars in Prague, and a great spot from which you can admire the Prague cityscape.